Hinako Tomitaka (Freestyle Skiing/Moguls) Athlete Profile: Check out her interview video and recent results ahead of the Beijing Olympics

 AffiliationTama University

-Major history in recent years'21 World Championship Moguls 5th
+Major battles in recent years'21 World Championship Moguls 5th place

-'19 World Junior Championships Moguls, Dual Moguls 2nd
+'19 World Junior Championship Moguls, Dual Moguls 2nd place

 Instagram@hinako1753